This page contains resources to inform and support decision-making by women in Northern Ireland who are concerned about the use of vaginal mesh.

 There are several specialists working in health and social care trusts here who can remove vaginal mesh.

 Cutting or releasing mesh tapes is relatively straightforward and can be done in every health and social care trust after a patient has been assessed and a conclusion reached that this is the most appropriate procedure.

 Partial removal of mesh is referred to as trimming if only a small amount of mesh needs to be removed.
-This tends to be a relatively simple procedure, but removing larger proportions of mesh is more complex so is performed in some Northern Ireland health and social care trusts by specialists who work with one another to achieve the best possible result for each patient.
+This tends to be a relatively simple procedure, but removing larger proportions of mesh is more complex.

 Total mesh removal has been performed for a small number of women by surgeons in Northern Ireland.
 Further expertise in total mesh removal is currently being developed in all mesh centres in the UK.

-Northern Ireland has a Mesh Centre in Belfast, which is recognised by the Royal College of Obstetrics and Gynaecologists, but needs additional resources to increase its capacity to assess and treat women with complex mesh problems and recurrent incontinence.
-This mesh centre has a multidisciplinary team (MDT) of experts, which is growing to meet the needs of women from across Northern Ireland.
+Northern Ireland has a Mesh Centre in Belfast, which is recognised by the Royal College of Obstetrics and Gynaecologists.
+This Mesh Centre has a multidisciplinary team (MDT) of experts, which is growing to meet the needs of women from across Northern Ireland.

 The type of mesh removal depends on the reason for surgery and type of mesh.
 Some operations for removal involve a minor procedure (trimming or release of tape) and others are more complex operations (partial or complete removal of mesh).

 The most common reason for removal of mesh is mesh that has eroded into the vagina and less commonly for removal of a tight tape, which protrudes into the vagina leading to painful sex or vaginal pain.
 On rare occasions, mesh can erode into a neighbouring organ such as the urethra, bladder or bowel, which makes removal necessary.
 There are different types of removal: